harness/developer-hub/kb/platform/harness-platform-faqs.md

 Yes, you can find user invite actions in the audit trail.

-### Is there any other way to remove a test user group created with `externallyManaged=true` other than remove it by a mongodb query set `externallyManaged=false`?
+### Is there any other way to remove a test user group created with externallyManaged=true other than remove it by a mongodb query set externallyManaged=false?

 Yes, a more preferable approach is to update the user group in the database by changing the externallyManaged flag from true to false.
 Following this, you can delete the user group from the UI.
 Deleting directly from the database might not be the optimal solution, especially if the user group is part of the hierarchy, such as an account user group inside an Org/Project.
 Updating the flag and then deleting through the UI ensures a more controlled and comprehensive handling of the user group removal, taking into account any dependencies in the hierarchy.
 This is not updatable using API, but soon deletion will be allowed from UI.